Skip to content

 Closing the chat

 Click the ✕ (Close) button in the top-right corner of the chat window to collapse it back to the floating button.
-The next time you open it, your most recent conversation will be restored right where you left off.
+You cannot remove the floating icon completely from view on the desktop and laptop computers and tablets.
+The next time you open the chat window, your most recent conversation will be restored right where you left off.

 Sending a message